Hello World, I'm Joyce! đź‘‹

 About Me

 My name is Joyce Gill and I am a senior at Grinnell College majoring in Computer Science with concentrations in Statistics/Data Science and Digital Studies.
-At Grinnell, I am currently working on a Senior Capstone Project on Human-AI Interaction.
+At Grinnell, I am currently working as a Human-AI Interaction researcher under Professor Sarah Purcell, Statistics Researcher under Professor Shonda Kuiper, and Lead Instructor at the Grinnell Middle School.

-Prior to joining CMU HCII, I worked at Columbia University through the Amazon Summer Research (SURE) Program.
-I worked with Professor Brian Smith's Computer-Enabled Abilities Lab to explore how augmented reality (AR) can be used to combat gentrification and preserve oral history in Harlem, New York.
+I previously worked at Columbia University through the Amazon Summer Research (SURE) Program.
+I worked under Professor Brian A. Smith to explore how augmented reality (AR) can be used to combat gentrification and preserve oral history in Harlem, New York.
+I’ve also completed one software engineering and two UI/UX internships at startups.

 Experience